Dan Hurley: University of Connecticut

 He was named head coach of UConn on March 22, 2018.
-In 2021, he returned the Huskies to the NCAA tournament for the first time since 2016, then again in 2022, losing in the first round both times.
+In 2021, the Huskies returned to the NCAA tournament for the first time since 2016, then again in 2022, losing in the first round both times.
 He won the NCAA championship with the Huskies in 2023.
 In June 2023, he agreed to a six-year contract extension with UConn worth $32.1M.
 In July 2024, he signed an extension worth $50M over six years.

 In the 2023–24 season, Hurley led the Huskies to a school-record 37 wins, a Big East regular season title, a Big East tournament championship, a #1 overall seed in the NCAA tournament for the first time in school history, and a second-straight NCAA national championship.
 He was named the Naismith College Coach of the Year and received the Sporting News National Coach of the Year Award.

 In the days after winning the 2024 Final Four, Hurley received and declined a lucrative head coaching offer from Kentucky.
 In June 2024 he interviewed with the Los Angeles Lakers, but declined their offer as well, choosing to return to UConn to attempt to win a third straight championship.